ECronin1973/WSAA-Project/README.md

   Google's implementation of OAuth 2.0 for accessing Google APIs.
 - [Microsoft Identity Platform OAuth 2.0 Documentation](https://learn.microsoft.com/en-us/azure/active-directory/develop/v2-oauth2-auth-code-flow)
   Microsoft's guide to implementing OAuth 2.0 for Azure and Microsoft services.

+### Conclusion

+The Road Safety Analysis Project successfully achieved its objectives of analyzing and visualizing road fatalities in Ireland over the past five years.
+By integrating data from the Central Statistics Office (CSO) API and implementing a custom Flask-based API, the project provided a robust platform for CRUD operations and data management.
+The frontend interface, developed using HTML, CSS, jQuery, and Chart.js, offered an intuitive and interactive way for users to explore trends and patterns in road safety data.

+#### Key Achievements:
+1. **Data Integration and Processing**:
+   - Successfully fetched and processed road fatalities data from the CSO API.
+   - Converted raw data into structured formats (CSV) for analysis and visualization.

+2. **Comprehensive Data Analysis**:
+   - Identified monthly trends and seasonal patterns in road fatalities.
+   - Conducted yearly analysis of fatalities per capita and per 100,000 population, providing normalized insights.

+3. **Custom API Development**:
+   - Implemented a functional CRUD API using Flask and Flask-RESTful.
+   - Enabled seamless data management with robust validation and error handling.

+4. **Interactive Frontend Interface**:
+   - Developed a user-friendly web interface for visualizing road safety data.
+   - Dynamically displayed data in tabular and graphical formats using AJAX for real-time updates.

+5. **Visualization of Trends**:
+   - Created detailed charts and graphs to highlight trends in road fatalities.
+   - Provided dual-axis visualizations for a comprehensive understanding of fatalities relative to population growth.

+6. **Secure and Extensible Design**:
+   - Designed the project to be secure and extensible, with future scope for incorporating OAuth for authentication.

+#### Key Findings:
+- **Seasonal Trends**: Fatalities consistently decreased in the last quarter of each year, while spikes were observed in summer months like August.
+- **Yearly Insights**: The year 2023 recorded the highest fatalities, while 2021 had the lowest fatalities per 100,000 population.
+- **Population Impact**: Despite population growth, fatalities per capita remained relatively stable, indicating other influencing factors.
+- **Data Normalization**: Normalized metrics like fatalities per 100,000 population provided clearer insights into road safety trends.

+#### Future Scope:
+- **Authentication**: Implement OAuth for secure access to the API when deployed in a public environment.
+- **Enhanced Visualizations**: Add more interactive features to the frontend, such as filtering and exporting data.
+- **Predictive Analysis**: Incorporate machine learning models to predict future trends in road fatalities.

+This project demonstrates the effective use of modern web technologies and data analysis tools to address a real-world problem.
+It provides a strong foundation for further development and serves as a valuable resource for understanding road safety trends in Ireland.

 #### Acknowledgements
 Github Copilot.
 "This work was partially supported by GitHub Copilot, an AI-powered code completion tool developed by GitHub, which assisted in generating parts of the code."